NILD EDUCATIONAL THERAPY LEVEL I COURSE

 - Consists of four weeks of online work followed by one week of classroom instruction (residency).
-Note that the online portion of the course is hosted by either Regent University or Southeastern University (SEU).
-Even though these courses are hosted on Regent and SEU online platforms you do not need to enroll in these universities.
-However, both universities offer a graduate credit option for NILD Levels I, II and III courses and Master’s Degree Programs in NILD Educational Therapy that do require a separate enrollment process (click the link for more information).
+Note that the online portion of the course is hosted by NILD, with graduate credit options at Regent University and Southeastern University (SEU).
+Both universities also offer Master’s Degree Programs in NILD Educational Therapy which do require a seperate enrollment process (click the link for more information).

-- Through NILD’s range of courses and workshops you can obtain continuing education credits as you seek to meet the needs of your students.
-Additionally, NILD Level I, II and III courses can put you on track for becoming a Professionally Certified NILD Educational Therapist (PCET)!
+- Through NILD's range of courses and workshops, you can obtain continuing education credits as you seek to meet the needs of your students.
+Additionally, NILD Educational Therapist (PCET)!
 Click here for steps to certification.

-- Click on the below buttons to access the course syllabus.
+- Click on the above link to access the course syllabus.
 If your course is hosted by SEU then use the SEU version of the syllabus.
 Please read the syllabus carefully as there are required textbooks and materials that must be purchased through NILD and others that are only available from third parties.

-2. Describe NILD’s comprehensive approach that develops learning through perception, academics, cognition and emotions.
+- Describe NILD's comprehensive approach hat develops learning through perception, academic, cognition and emotions.

-3. Explain the differences between NILD methodology and tutoring.
+- Explain the difference between NILD methodology and tutoring.

-6. Design an educational therapy program according to the strengths and vulnerabilities determined by assessment and implement an effective intervention program based on the NILD techniques.
+- Design an educational therapy program according to the strengths and vulnerabilities determined by assesment and implement an effective intervention program based on the NILD techniques.

-8. Develop literacy skills in the areas of phonemic awareness, phonics and syllabication.
+- Develop literacy skills in thee areas of phonemic awareness, phonics and syllabication.

 - Bachelor’s degree, preferably in education or related field.